 Your consultation will determine your suitability for treatment and it will also provide you with all the information you'll need to be able to make an informed choice about eye surgery.
 When you arrive at the clinic, you'll be welcomed by a patient advisor.
 They'll explain the different steps involved and you'll have plenty of time to ask questions, which will help you to make a decision about proceeding with treatment.

 If you've not already done so, you'll be asked to complete your health and lifestyle questionnaire.
+This important information will be reviewed by one of our Specialist Refractive Optometrists.

 You'll undergo a series of non-invasive, yet highly sophisticated, diagnostic tests and your advisor will explain each of these in detail before any examination is carried out.
 The results of these eye tests are much more advanced than the measurements taken during a standard eye examination.

-Your specialist optometrist can now review the information provided in your questionnaire and diagnostic tests.
+Our Specialist Refractive Optometrist can now review the information provided in your questionnaire and diagnostic tests.
 Following this, you'll be asked to verify and sign, to confirm that the details contained in your health and lifestyle questionnaire are correct.

 You'll discuss with them, in more detail, your reasons for considering eye surgery, your goals and the information that you've previously provided.